Chargeback Reason Codes: The Ultimate Guide

 Established chargeback reason codes do a good job of addressing processing errors, merchant fraud, and other “legitimate” reasons for filing a dispute.
 But as research shows, more and more chargebacks are being filed for reasons that have little to do with the assigned chargeback code.

-The real motives behind the disputes, such as buyer's remorse, family fraud, or an unwanted item that has gone beyond the return date, are not considered legitimate chargeback reasons.
+The real motives behind these disputes, such as buyer's remorse, family fraud, or an unwanted item that has gone beyond the return date, are not considered legitimate chargeback reasons.
 As such, they have no code.
-However, many customers do an "end run" around the problem by claiming that the transaction is fraudulent.
+However, many customers do an end run around the problem by claiming that the transaction is fraudulent.
 This is a practice known as “friendly fraud.”

-While there are cases where friendly fraud might be an accident or a simple misunderstanding, most merchants view this technique as a way of getting something for free: in other words, shoplifting.
+There are cases where friendly fraud might be an accident or a simple misunderstanding.
+But, most merchants view this technique as a way of getting something for free: in other words, shoplifting.

 Fighting Fraudulent Reason Codes